multiversx/mx-chain-scripts/README.md

     [BENCHMARK]
         #runs the performance assessment tool and creates a CSV containing the results.
-        #Caution: The benchmark process should be conducted with all nodes turned off as the results will be negatively affected by a running node
+        #Caution: The benchmark process should be conducted with all nodes stopped as the results will be negatively affected by a running node
         ./script.sh benchmark

-    [VERSION]
-        #Outputs the current version of the scripts
-        ./script.sh version

 ## TERMUI NODE INFO